ynagatomo/ARBasicApp/README.md

 # iOS app - AR Basic App

+![AppIcon](assets/appIcon180.png)

 A minimal iOS AR app that can be used as a template when creating an AR app for the first time.

-![AppIcon](assets/appIcon180.png)

-- Target: iPhone / iOS 16.0+, iPad / iPadOS 16.0+, Mac/M1/M2 / macOS 13.0+
-- Build: macOS 13.2+, Xcode 14.2+
-- Targets: iPhone / iPad / Mac (Designed for iPad)
+- Target devices: iPhone / iPad / Mac with M1/M2 (Designed for iPad)
+- Target OS: iOS 16.0+, iPadOS 16.0+, macOS 13.0+
+- Build system: Xcode 14.0+
 - SDK: SwiftUI, ARKit, RealityKit

+No special features are used, so you can easily make it compatible with iOS 15/macOS 12.
+(I haven't tested it.)

 ## Change Log